PeruRail

 PeruRail is a railway operator providing tourist, freight, and charter services in southern Peru.
 It was founded in 1999 by two Peruvian entrepreneurs and the British company Sea Containers.

-The main line between the port of Matarani, Arequipa, Cusco and Puno on Lake Titicaca was formerly known as the Ferrocarril del Sur (Peru Southern Railway), and was for a time owned and operated by the ENAFER state company.
-It is the third highest railway in the world after the Qinghai–Tibet Railway to Tibet and the FCCA line from Lima to Huancayo, and is the longest line in Peru.
+The main line between the port of Matarani, Arequipa, Cusco and Puno on Lake Titicaca.
+It was formerly known as the Ferrocarril del Sur (Peru Southern Railway), and was for a time owned and operated by the ENAFER state company.
+It is the third-highest railway in the world after the Qinghai–Tibet Railway to Tibet and the FCCA line from Lima to Huancayo, and is the longest line in Peru.

-From Cusco, PeruRail provides passenger services on the gauge Ferrocarril Santa Ana to Aguas Calientes, delivering tourists for Machu Picchu.
+From Cusco, PeruRail provides passenger services on the Ferrocarril Santa Ana to Aguas Calientes, delivering tourists to Machu Picchu.

 It operates in a 50/50 joint venture between Belmond Limited and Peruvian Trains and Railways, owned by two Peruvian entrepreneurs; Lorenzo Sousa Debarbieri is the chairman of the board of directors of the company.